bdelanghe/flask-mysql-ngrok/README.md

 ## Using ngrok

-To expose your local Flask app to the internet using ngrok:
+ngrok is automatically started when you run `devenv up`, which exposes your local Flask app to the internet.

 ### 1. Get your ngrok authtoken